VTT/ATV Restigouche Introduces Extended Winter Trails

 Sugarloaf Provincial Park

 Sugarloaf Provincial Park offers and abundance of outdoor activities, including hiking trails around and up the Sugarloaf Mountain (300m / 1000ft).
 The park is very close to amenities for lodging, food, and fuel and the campground is a great place to stay and extend your visit.
-Sugarloaf Park is directly on Trail #10 (Border Quad Trail).
+Sugarloaf Park is directly on the Northern Quad Route (Trail #10).

 Park Location: Lat: 47.985156 Lon: -66.694511

 Need a little break?
 This is a perfect place to stop and have a rest on the edge of a crystal-clear brook.
-The rest stop is directly on Trail #10 (Border Quad Trail), about 5 Kms from the train collision location.
+The rest stop is directly on the Northern Quad Route (Trail #10), about 5 Kms from the train collision location.

 Rest Stop Location: Lat: 47.81319 Lon: -67.04209